 - Electronics: FreeBoost™ pickup with internal mic

 Final Thoughts on the Lava U Carbon Fiber

 A really stylish ukulele, perfect if you’re on stage a lot or like to travel.
-If I’m being completely honest, the Lava U is already in my Amazon basket – lol.
+If I’m being completely honest, the Lava U is already in my shopping basket – lol.
 I absolutely love it.
 It’s perfectly crafted and one of the most unique ukuleles I’ve ever seen.
 In fact, I can’t really believe it’s under $500 if I’m honest.

 6. Kala KA-8 Mahogany 8-String Tenor Review – Best Under $300

 - Rosewood Fretboard and Bridge

 I love 8 string ukuleles.
 They’re really fun to play around with and give off a really beautiful sound.
 Don’t worry, it still plays the same as a normal 4 stringed ukulele, so you won’t have to teach yourself something new.

 The Kala KA-8 has a beautiful mahogany body with a gloss finish.
 Of course, the 8 strings are rather eyecatching, but what stands out most to me is the rosette and binding.
 The Kala KA-8 has a beautiful cream binding that matches its rosette perfectly.
 When it comes to a uke that’s all one wood, you still want it to be unique, right?
 So, the cream binding contrasts with the warm mahogany, bringing out the ukes colouring.
 The Kala KA-8 certainly catches my eye anyway.

 Neck & Hardware